hegerdes/homepage/content/blog/2022-02-working-effectively-2.md

 ```

 There are soo many more!
-All the shared functions are also available [here](https://gist.github.com/hegerdes/e481bdd56ba9eef81744a0a89019dc52).

 ## Choose your tools
 Take your time to find the appropriate tool for the job.
 And then learn it until you can use it in your sleep.